RPi-Distro/pi-gen/stage3/04-install-sw/files/README.md

     - other 2-channel interfaces are likely to work
     - other interfaces may require editing parameters in /etc/jackrdc.conf
 - **Microphone and/or instrument** to USB Audio Interface
-    - Microphone preamp requires XLR cable (do not connect microphone to 1/4" jack)
+    - Microphone preamp requires XLR cable (don't connect microphone to 1/4" jack)
     - Guitar/Bass to channel 2 (so channel 1 can be used for talkback)
     - Keyboard can be wired as mono into channel 2, using channel 1 for talkback microphone.
     - Stereo keyboard sounds best when using both channels (1/4" jacks)
     - But in that case, talkback mic will requre a mixer in front of the USB Audio Interface
 ### Fire It Up:
 - **Turn On Power** to Raspberry Pi using the switch in the power cable.
 - **Wait a Minute or Two** for the Raspberry Pi to boot up.